HTTP-RPC/Kilo/README.md

 var result = listOf(filter(values, whereEqualTo(String::length, 3))); // abc
 ```

-As with SQL, predicates are only evaluated when the value produced by a transform is not `null`.
+As with SQL, predicates are not evaluated if any operand is `null`.

 `Iterables` also provides the following statistical reduction methods: